coderefinery/template-workshop-webpage/content/certificates.md

 Learners with a valid Aalto student number will automatically get the credit registered in Aalto systems.
-Please note that this does not apply to participants affiliated with TU Delft who have own criteria for workshop certificates and credits.
+Please note that this does not apply to participants affiliated with TU Delft or other universities who have own criteria for workshop certificates and credits.

-To obtain a certificate, we expect you to follow the 6 days of the course and provide us with the following three documents via email:
+To obtain a certificate, we expect you to **follow the 6 days** of the course and provide us with the following **three documents via email**:

 1. The output of `git log --all` from the repositories that you have used during the course as a text file.
 Evaluation criteria: we expect to see the